 We seek trademark protection in the U.S. and internationally where available and when appropriate.
 We have filed for trademark protection for several marks, which we use in connection with our pharmaceutical research and development collaborations as well as with products.
-We are the owner of various U.S. federal trademark registrations (®) and registration applications (TM), including the following marks referred to in this Annual Report on Form 10-K pursuant to applicable U.S. intellectual property laws: "Supernus®," "Microtrol®," "Solutrol®," "Trokendi XR®," "Oxtellar XR®," and the registered Supernus Pharmaceuticals logo.
+We are the owner of various U.S. federal trademark registrations ( $\mathbb{R}$ ) and registration applications ( $^{TM}$ ), including the following marks referred to in this Annual Report on Form 10-K pursuant to applicable U.S. intellectual property laws: "Supernus $\mathbb{R}$ ," "Microtrol $\mathbb{R}$ ," "Solutrol $\mathbb{R}$ ," "Trokendi XR $\mathbb{R}$ ," "Oxtellar XR $\mathbb{R}$ ," and the registered Supernus Pharmaceuticals logo.

-From time to time, we may find it necessary or prudent to obtain licenses from third party intellectual property holders.
+From time to time, we may find it necessary or prudent to obtain licenses from third party IP holders.
 Where licenses are readily available at reasonable cost, such licenses are considered a normal cost of doing business.
-In other instances, however, we may use the results of freedom-to-operate inquiries and internal analyses to guide our early-stage research away from areas where we are likely to encounter obstacles in the form of third party intellectual property.
-For example, where a third party holds relevant intellectual property and is a direct competitor, a license might not be available on commercially reasonable terms or available at all.
-We strive to identify potential third party intellectual property issues in the early stages of our research programs, in order to minimize the cost and disruption of resolving such issues.
+In other instances, however, we may use the results of freedom-to-operate inquiries and internal analyses to guide our early-stage research away from areas where we are likely to encounter obstacles in the form of third party IP.
+For example, where a third party holds relevant IP and is a direct competitor, a license might not be available on commercially reasonable terms or at all.
+We strive to identify potential third party IP issues in the early stages of our research programs in order to minimize the cost and disruption of resolving such issues.

 To protect our competitive position, it may be necessary to enforce our patent rights through litigation against infringing third parties.
 We presently have a lawsuit pending against TWi Pharmaceuticals Inc. to enforce our patent rights concerning Oxtellar XR patents.
 See Part I, Item 3-Legal Proceedings.
 Litigation to enforce our own patent rights is subject to uncertainties that cannot be quantified in advance.
-In an adverse outcome in litigation, we could be prevented from commercializing a product or using certain aspects of our technology platforms as a result of patent infringement claims asserted against us.
+In an adverse outcome in litigation, we could be prevented from commercializing a product or using certain aspects of our technology platforms if patent infringement claims are asserted against us.
 This could have a material adverse effect on our business.
 In addition, litigation involving our patents carries the risk that one or more of our patents will be held invalid (in whole or in part, on a claim-by-claim basis) or held unenforceable.
 Such an adverse court ruling could allow third parties to commercialize products or use technologies that are similar to ours, and then compete directly with us, without payment to us.
-See "Risk Factors-If we are sued for infringing intellectual property rights of third parties, it could be costly and time consuming to defend such a suit.
+See Part I, Item 1A Risk Factor: "If we are sued for infringing intellectual property rights of third parties, it could be costly and time consuming to defend such a suit.
 An unfavorable outcome in that litigation could have a material adverse effect on our business."